PuceBaboon/ESP-DigiClock/README.md

 + **timeZone  --**  This should be a positive or negative number, denoting the offset of your location from UTC-0 (for instance, -3.5 ...looking at you, Newfoundland!).

-Other presets are called by using single letter arguments:-

-+ -i  --  "I"2C probe.
-This will trigger a probe of all standard (non-extended) i2c addresses on the bus.
-+ -m  --  "M"curses test.
-This will clear the screen, print a simple message in the centre (mcurses test), then return to normal.
-+ -n  --  "N"TP call.
-Try to force an NTP call to the specified server.
-Obviously will not work without a WiFi connection.
-+ -w  --  "W"hat base?
-This is just some semi-random silliness which you can use to verify that the ESP is still alive.

 ##### ISSUES